rubenfreiria/rubenfreiria/README.md

 # 💫 About Me:
-Hi, I'm Ruben.<br>I'm a web developer.<br>I like to learn and expand my knowledge with new technologies.
+Hi, I'm Ruben, web developer.<br>I like to learn and expand my knowledge with new technologies.

 ## 🌐 Socials: